 Note: The charts represent the breakdown of a typical bill for a Hydro One medium-density residential local distribution end customer using 750 kWh a month.
-Subject to update upon effective rate setting

-1) OCEB is an abbreviation for the Ontario Clean Energy Benefit.
+Subject to update upon effective rate setting.
+1) OCEB is an abbreviation for the Ontario Clean Energy Benefit

-2) Bill composition total to more than 100% due to rounding.
+CEB is an abbreviation for the Ontario Clean Energy Benefit Bill composition total to more than 100% due to rounding